abhishekgupta311287/github_trending/README.md

 # Github Trending Repositories
 ================================================

-This app the displays trending repositories from Github.
+This app displays trending repositories from Github.

 It has two branches one showing usage of RxJava and other Kotlin coroutines